Homepage of Frank van der Meulen

 Finally an important aspect of my research consists of direct collaboration with researchers in fields outside mathematics.
 Examples include sports engineering, climate projections and maritime engineering (fatigue calculations of maritime structures).

-Some keywords: statistical inference for stochastic processes (diffusions, Lévy processes); Bayesian computation; Bayesian asymptotics; graphical models; dynamical systems; shape analysis, stochastic differential equations.
+Some research keywords: statistical inference for stochastic processes; Bayesian computation; filtering; graphical models; dynamical systems; shape analysis, stochastic differential equations.

 If we share research interests, feel free to send me an email to discuss possibilities for collaboration.